amcharts/export/README.md

 The export will also need relatively recent browsers.

-IE10 and up are support, with IE9 only partial support.
+IE10 and up are supported.

+Partial support for IE9 will be implemented in the future versions.

 IE8 and older are not supported I'm afraid.
 Hey, it's time to upgrade!